privacytools/privacytools.io/README.md

 **Talk to us please.** Join our [subreddit](https://www.reddit.com/r/privacytoolsIO/) and start a discussion.
 This is a community project and we're aiming to deliver the best information available for a better privacy.
 We are also using [/r/privacy](https://www.reddit.com/r/privacy).
 Thank you for participating.

 You can submit your suggestions here on GitHub [(Issues)](https://github.com/privacytoolsIO/privacytools.io/issues) and also in our [subreddit](https://www.reddit.com/r/privacytoolsIO/).
-Please refer to the [Contributing Guidelines](.github/CONTRIBUTING.md) for the most up-to-date guidelines.
+Please refer to the [Contributing Guidelines](.github/CONTRIBUTING.md) before submitting.
 Thank you.

 ## Building